skorasaurus/cleboundaries/README.md

 The City of Cleveland now maintains a public, current of numerous boundary files: [https://data.clevelandohio.gov/search?q=boundaries](https://data.clevelandohio.gov/search?q=boundaries)

-When this repository was created and maintained, the City of Cleveland Boundary files when they weren't publicly available or easily accessible.
+When this repository was created and maintained, the City of Cleveland Boundary files weren't publicly available or easily accessible.

 **I had hoped that this repository would become (mostly obsolete) one day and that day has finally come.**